juliemr/ngconf-2016-zones/README.md

 ## Intro

-This repository is an example Angular2 application, with a focus on showing how unit tests can be written and run.
+Examples from ngConf 2016, Testing your Tasks.

+(Links to presentation and video will be here once they're up).

-For a full-service starter application, try [angular-cli](https://github.com/angular/angular-cli).
+For a full-service starter application with testing setup, try [angular-cli](https://github.com/angular/angular-cli).

 ## Software Prerequisites